jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-goggles.md

     * Camera + Video Transmitter (VTX): $100 – $230
     * FPV Goggles (VRX): $240 – $650

-It appears to me that, if your budget allows for it, go digital!
+So it appears to me that, if your budget allows for it, go digital!
 The superior image quality provides an immersive FPV experience that analog just can’t match, and the digital product manufactures are innovating & investing where analog is not.
 Analog has lower latency (maybe important for a racer),